 If you’ve got an old Hi-Fi or sound system with an AUX input, this project is for you.
-Try balenaSound, a starter project to quickly and easily add Bluetooth to an old Hi-Fi, speakers, or any other audio device using only a Raspberry Pi!
+Try balenaSound, a starter project to quickly and easily add Bluetooth, Airplay and Spotify Connect and optional multi-room capability to an old Hi-Fi, speakers, or any other audio device using only a Raspberry Pi!

 Before you start